Len Davis

 Len Davis (born August 6, 1964) is a former New Orleans police officer.
-He was convicted in federal court of depriving civil rights through murder by conspiring with an assassin to kill a local resident who'd reported him for abuse of power after seeing him beat a 17-year-old boy whom he'd mistook as the suspect in the shooting of a police officer.
+He was convicted in federal court of depriving civil rights through murder by conspiring with an assassin to kill a local resident who had reported him for abuse of power after seeing him beat a 17-year-old boy whom he had mistaken as the suspect in the shooting of a police officer.
 He was also convicted on drug smuggling charges.
 Davis became the first on-duty police officer to be sentenced to death for federal civil rights violations.
 His sentence was commuted to life in prison without possibility of parole by departing President Joe Biden in December 2024.

 Years after his conviction, it was found that Davis had framed three innocent teenagers, who were sent to prison for a combined total of 84 years, for a murder that he himself is now believed to have committed.
-Two other men, who had served a combined total of 56 years in prison for murders they say they did not commit, are believed to have been also framed by Davis, were released from prison after pleading guilty to lesser charges.
+Davis allegedly also framed two other men, who had served a combined total of 56 years in prison for murders they say they did not commit.
+They have since been released from prison after pleading guilty to lesser charges.
 One of the two men, Dwayne LeBlanc, had ironically been the original suspect whom Davis had been searching for.